-- b) Be issued by a special paycheck in December.
-(2012: November 30, 2012) - c) Credited for all whole years completed as of December 31 at the established rate multiplied by the number of years of consecutive service with the City of Lawrence. - 3) Periods of military leave will not constitute a break in consecutive service, as long as the employee returns to work immediately after discharge. - 4) If longevity is approved for payment, any employee who retires or is approved for long-term disability during the current fiscal year shall receive longevity at a pro-rated basis according to the following parameters: - a) 1/12 for each month worked in the current year multiplied by number of years of service multiplied by the annual rate as determined by 2c. - 5) Employees, who voluntarily terminate employment, are separated by the City, die, or leave City employment for any reason other than KPERS/KP&F retirement or approved long-term disability during the year, are not eligible to receive longevity. - 6) If longevity payments are issued, the following will apply to the checks received: - a) All required federal and state deductions including - i) Income tax withholding - ii) KPERS and KP&F contributions (including double and triple deductions) for active employees - iii) KPERS & KP&F contributions will NOT apply for retirees - b) Garnishments and tax levies currently in force.
+- c) Credited for all whole years completed as of December 31 at the established rate multiplied by the number of years of consecutive service with the City of Lawrence. - 3) Periods of military leave will not constitute a break in consecutive service, as long as the employee returns to work immediately after discharge. - 4) If longevity is approved for payment, any employee who retires or is approved for long-term disability during the current fiscal year shall receive longevity at a pro-rated basis according to the following parameters: - a) 1/12 for each month worked in the current year multiplied by number of years of service multiplied by the annual rate as determined by 2c. - 5) Employees, who voluntarily terminate employment, are separated by the City, die, or leave City employment for any reason other than KPERS/KP&F retirement or approved long-term disability during the year, are not eligible to receive longevity. - 6) If longevity payments are issued, the following will apply to the checks received: - a) All required federal and state deductions including - i) Income tax withholding - ii) KPERS and KP&F contributions (including double and triple deductions) for active employees - iii) KPERS & KP&F contributions will NOT apply for retirees - b) Garnishments and tax levies currently in force.

-2012 Timeline
+2013 Timeline